CePeU/MarkdownToFoundry/README.md

 This is especially helpfull if you are developing a new export profile as you can see what will be delivered to Foundry VTT.
 Also this allows for copy and paste into other applications like for example Bookstack.

+### Header and footers for clipboard export
+- **Description**: Add custom text or HTML to the header and footer of the exported HTML.
+- **Actions**:
+- Add or edit header and footer content.

+You can add any text you like as header and footer to the output html text.
+Make sure it makes sense!

+## HTML file export settings

+### Header and footers for HTML file export
+- **Description**: Add custom text or HTML to the header and footer of the exported HTML.
+- **Actions**:
+- Add or edit header and footer content.

+You can add any text you like as header and footer to the output html text.
+Make sure it makes sense!
+(For file export you thus can add style.css and a body tag)

 ### File Export
 - **Description**: Export the HTML to a file.